 Reduce your overall risk.

 The number one thing is to recognize your responsibility.
 When determining whether or not to fly, consider your fellow passengers.
-“Start by wearing a covering,” said Harteveldt.
-“It’s a critical step travelers can take to reduce their potential to spread the virus.
-Remember, you may have the virus and be asymptomatic.”
+"Start by wearing a face covering," said Harteveldt.
+"It's a critical step travelers can take to reduce their potential to spread the virus.
+Remember, you may have the virus and be asymptomatic."
 His sentiment was echoed by nearly everyone we spoke with.
-Harteveldt also suggests taking advantage of any and all mobile apps or contactless versions of the process, like using your own personal device to stream in-flight entertainment, avoiding checking bags, and planning your trip so you spend as little time as possible in the airport.
-If you’re waiting at the airport, he recommends passing the time on an outdoor terrace, if possible.
+Harteveldt also recommends taking advantage of any and all mobile apps or contactless versions of the process, like using your own personal device to stream in-flight entertainment, avoiding checking bags, and planning your trip so you spend as little time as possible in the airport.

-Dr. Just urges travelers to opt for the direct flight whenever possible.
-“It is much safer to take one flight,” he said.
-“If you’re taking several legs, you will sit next to several passengers.”
-Direct flights mean less airports and less exposures overall.
-In addition to wearing a mask, he also advocates for speaking up “for your own interest and the interest of your fellow passengers” whenever you see someone who is not wearing a mask.
-Kelly notes that you can also enlist the help of a flight attendant if you don’t feel comfortable calling someone out on your own.
+Dr. Just urges travelers to opt for direct flights whenever possible.
+"It is much safer to take one flight," he said.
+"If you're taking several legs, you will sit next to several passengers."
+Direct flights mean fewer airports and exposures overall.
+In addition to wearing a mask, he also advocates for speaking up "for your own interest and the interest of your fellow passengers" whenever you see someone who is not wearing a mask.
+Kelly notes that you can also enlist the help of a flight attendant if you don't feel comfortable calling someone out on your own.